-The SENCO at Sydenham School is Mrs Sid Robinson, who is a qualified teacher and has been accredited with the National Award for SEND Co-ordination from Canterbury University.
+The SENCO at Sydenham School is Mrs Sarah Henry, who is a qualified teacher and has applied to gain the National Award for SEND Co-ordination.
+Mrs Sid Robinson is the Curriculum Leader for Inclusion, a qualified teacher and has been accredited with the National Award for SEND Co-ordination from Canterbury University.

-Sid Robinson is available on 020 8 699 6731 ext 462
+Sarah Henry is available on 020 8 699 6731 ext 450 Sid Robinson is available on 020 8 699 6731 ext 462

-5 Information about how equipment and facilities to support children and young people with special educational needs will be secured
+8. Information about how equipment and facilities to support children and young people with special educational needs will be secured